heyothy/Heyothy.github.io/_pages/insights.md

 ---
 layout: single
-title: Insights and Summary
+title: Initial Insights
 toc: true
 toc_label: "Insights and Summary"
 toc_icon: "globe"
 permalink: /insights/
+sidebar:
+  nav:
+    - insights
+    - operational-intelligence
 ---

-**The financial services sector is one of the most targeted  industries for cyberattacks.
+The financial services sector is one of the most targeted  industries for cyberattacks.
 This is an ever-evolving landscape where the threat actors are  always looking for ways to gain access as there is a large financial gain in doing so.
 At the same time, executives are often hesitant to invest in Cybersecurity.
-Budgets are often not robust enough for the defences, training and salaries needed.**
+Budgets are often not robust enough for the defences, training and salaries needed.

 ### How to prevent attacks